 Use a grilling pan and add the cubes Halloumi cheese.
 No need to add any oil or butter.
 This cheese grills beautifully and fast; don’t walk away from it.
 You can decide whether you like the cubes brown or blackened, without burning them.
 For this particular dish, I have a mix of brown and blackened; I like that combination on the creamy grits.

-2. Cook the creamy grits
+2. Cook the corn meal

 Melt butter in a heavy saucepan, and saute the chopped onion until translucent or until brown and caramelized.
 Cooking the onions until caramelized will create a browner grits and adds more flavor.
 But if you prefer a nice creamy color, cook until translucent.